TheArturthur/CoppermindScraper/Cosmere/Lift.md

  by  LittleGreyDragon  Lift hugging [[Nale\|Nale]] in the [[Everstorm\|Everstorm]]

 When Lift reached the orphanage, she heard a scream that made her believe she had come too late.
 The Stump confronted her outside the orphanage, believing her to be the source of the scream.
-Lift asked for the last of her three meals to replenish her Lifelight before going off to confront the Skybreakers
+Lift asked for the last of her three meals to replenish her Lifelight before going off to confront the Skybreakers.
 Outside Lift found that instead of the old man being the one harmed, it was in fact the two Skybreakers who lay dead on the ground.
 The man revealed himself to be [[Arclo\|Arclo]], a Dysian [[Aimian\|Aimian]].
 He went on several tangents about philosophy before revealing that Darkness would go after the other Surgebinder if she were to flee.
 Arclo then guided Lift to the conclusion that the Stump was the other Surgebinder, leaving Lift to go back running towards the orphanage.
 She arrived at the orphanage to find that Darkness had beaten her there.
 They fought and he ultimately trapped her with his knife until the Stump came back down from the roof of the orphanage.
 The Stump struck Darkness with a wood board, which allowed Lift to free herself.
 Darkness stabbed the Stump and left her to bleed out while he chased Lift.
 Wyndle encouraged Lift to "Say the Words".
 Lift said that she'd spoken them in her heart, but wondered how they could help.
 They ended up on the roof, where Wyndle formed a shard weapon to block Darkness' Shardblade.
-As Nale taunted her, Lift spoke aloud the [[Immortal Words\|third ideal]] of the Edgedancer.
+As Nale taunted her, Lift spoke aloud the [[Immortal Words\|third ideal]] of the Edgedancers.
 She urged Nale to view the raging Everstorm and parshmen transformed into Stormform Listeners which convinced him that the Voidbringers were back, and that there was no point in killing Surgebinders.

 >“*I will listen to those who have been ignored.*”
-\-The Third Ideal of the Edgedancers[40]
+\-The Third Ideal of the Edgedancers[6]

 Lift was able to help Stump heal, and explained to her some of the abilities she has, like the ability to heal herself and those around her.
 Lift then left to head back to Azimir.